w3c/w3c-website-redesign-html/docs/README.md

 - Functions (global [Sass functions](https://sass-lang.com/documentation/values/functions) e.g. em/rem calculation, unit stripping)
 - Mixins (global [Sass mixins](https://sass-lang.com/documentation/at-rules/mixin) for font size/line-height combinations, media queries and vertical spacing)
 - [Base]() (styles related to the basic styles of your project, like typography, reset and global elements like links and lists.
 Print styles also reside here.)
-- [Layouts](layouts/README.md) (styles for the basic layout types, which can be combined and customised to make a variety of components and templates)
+- [Layouts](layouts/README.md) (styles for the basic layout types, which can be combined and customised to make a variety of components and templates.
+Heavily influenced by [Every Layout](https://every-layout.dev/).)
-- Core components
+- Core [components](components/README.md) (the basic components available for use, un-enhanced by JavaScript)
-- Advanced components
+- Advanced [components](components/README.md) (styles required for components that are enhanced in some way with JavaScript)
 - Third-party plugins
 - Templates
 - Utilities